-The crappy-sounding but nonetheless exciting Live 1981 and 1986 (apparently a side of each, although the notes don’t specify who-where-when) features three different Agnews singing and playing guitar in classic garage thrash.
+The crappy-sounding Live 1981 and 1986 (apparently a side of each, although the notes don’t specify who-where-when) features three different Agnews singing and playing guitar in raw-voiced garage thrash.
 The 16 cuts (18 on cassette; 21 on CD) cover most of the first album’s material, giving such high-school concerns as “L.A.
 Girl,” “No Friends” and “Word Attack” full-throttle stagings, complete with jokey introductions. (“Hi, we’re the Bangles…”)

 Between the Adolescents’ two lives (and a brief but historical pivotal stint in Christian Death), Rikk Agnew made a nifty one-man solo album of enjoyable loud pop and demi-punk songs played with spunk and variety.
 Despite clumsy lyrics and rudimentary production, All by Myself proves that Agnew’s budding abilities were not likely to be restrained by any simple genre formula.